 |dental||no||yes (most plans)|

 |hearing||no||yes (most plans)|

 |health benefit perks||no||yes (some plans)|

 For some people, Medicare Advantage plans can help save money on long-term medical costs, while others prefer to pay for only what they need with Medicare add-ons.

-Below you’ll find an estimated cost comparison for some of the fees associated with Medicare vs. Medicare Advantage:
+Below you’ll find an estimated cost comparison for some of the fees associated with Medicare vs. Medicare Advantage in 2021: